mqasimsarfraz/inspektor-gadget-mcp-server/README.md

 ### Prerequisites

 - A `kubeconfig` file with access to your Kubernetes cluster.
-- [Inspektor Gadget installed](https://inspektor-gadget.io/docs/latest/reference/install-kubernetes) in the cluster (you can use the official installation instructions or utilize the MCP tools to deploy/undeploy Inspektor Gadget).
+- [Inspektor Gadget installed](https://inspektor-gadget.io/docs/latest/reference/install-kubernetes) in the cluster (you can use the official installation instructions or use the MCP tools to deploy/undeploy Inspektor Gadget).

 ### Using MCP Client